riffcc/raggy/TESTS.md

 ### Ollama Integration
 * Bidirectional communication between The Cognition Engine and Ollama
-  * Configurable through the Streamlit UI and a configuration file
+  * Configurable through the Web UI and a configuration file
-    * Edits via the Streamlit UI are written and persisted
+    * Edits via the Web UI are written and persisted
     * Configurable Ollama URL and port
 * Async call and return
     * The Mind can call Ollama and wait for responses, then process them as necessary
 * Continuous learning
-    * Can be toggled through the Streamlit UI
+    * Can be toggled through the Web UI
     * Continuous learning mode calls Ollama with a configurable prompt
         * Ollama will be told it's talking to a friendly AI called "Raggy"
         * That Raggy is a young AI and very curious and suggestible